kbase/kb_sdk/doc/Module_builder.md

     `cd MyModule/test`<br/>
     `./test_all_clients.sh`

-# kb-mobu compile
+# kb-sdk compile

-To compile a KIDL spec file, there is a `compile` subcommand of `kb-mobu` that takes as an argument the KIDL file, and generates the client/server/executable wrapper.
+To compile a KIDL spec file, there is a `compile` subcommand of `kb-sdk` that takes as an argument the KIDL file, and generates the client/server/executable wrapper.
 Run it as:

-    kb-mobu compile [MyModule.spec]
+    kb-sdk compile [MyModule.spec]

 If the KIDL file is valid, you will not see any output.
 If there are syntax errors, those will be printed.
 The command does not actually generate any code until the appropriate parameters are set.
 For example, we can generate a Python server and client in the 'lib' directory by running this:

-    kb-mobu compile [MyModule.spec] \
+    kb-sdk compile [MyModule.spec] \
         --out lib
         --pysrvname biokbase.mymodule.MyModuleServer
         --pyclname biokbase.mymodule.MyModuleClient

-Run `kb-mobu help` for full parameter options.
+Run `kb-sdk help` for full parameter options.

 The module builder allows us to run server code directly as a command line script in Python or Perl or as an executable jar in Java.
 For instance, in a Perl example, you could directly invoke a Perl server function from the command line as: